dorothyzhao16/Hackathon2020/README.md

   primary key (id)
 );
 ```
+5. Create the config
-5. Run the application with `node app.js`
+6. Run the application with `node app.js`